ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * When the new ACE workflow is used, the parameter "token_upload" defined in {{sec-token_upload}} is used:

-   - To inform the AS that C opts in to use the new ACE workflow; and
+   - To inform the AS about C opting in to use the new ACE workflow.

+   - To request the AS that the follow-up successful Access Token Response will have to include certain information, in case the AS has successfully uploaded the access token to the RS.

    - To inform C that the AS has attempted to upload the issued access token to the RS, specifying whether the uploading has succeeded or failed.